ryxxastroat/bumblebeecmb/README.md

 Please see

-R. Xu, and D. Xu, _Bumblebee cosmology: The FLRW solution and the CMB temperature anisotropy_
+R. Xu, D. Xu, L. Andersson, P. Amaro-Seoane, and L. Shao, _Bumblebee cosmology: The FLRW solution and the CMB temperature anisotropy_

 for reference.